amsokol/ffmpeg-audio-normalizer.rs/README.md

         -V, --version                      Print version information

     SUBCOMMANDS:
-        ebu     EBU normalization performs two passes and normalizes according to EBU R128 rms     RMS-based normalization brings the input file to the specified RMS level peak    Peak normalization brings the signal to the specified peak level help    Print this message or the help of the given subcommand(s)
+        ebu         EBU normalization performs two passes and normalizes according to EBU R128 rms         RMS-based normalization brings the input file to the specified RMS level peak        Peak normalization brings the signal to the specified peak level dialogue    Dialogue normalization indicates how far the average dialogue level of the program is below digital 100% full scale (0 dBFS) help        Print this message or the help of the given subcommand(s)

 For more information, run `ffmpeg-audio-normalizer -h`, or read on.